jstitch/st_roguelike/README.md

     v1.5.0 to achieve this.
 If you are not planning to run the game through a remote server, this patch and this note are irrelevant.

-(**) Default version of the game includes libtcod library compiled for
+(**) Please download or compile your libtcod installation according to
-     a Linux-64 architecture (with the aforementioned patch applied).
-Please change your libtcod compilation according to your system.
+     your system.
 Downloads at
      http://doryen.eptalys.net/libtcod/download/